thottel64/pivotassignments/capstone/capstone.md

 5. Using .gitignore to obscure sensitive information
 6. Using structs in Go as objects within a game
 7. Following good coding practices (i.e. handling all errors, and logging them accordingly)
+8. Hosting files on a third party PaaS platform, Railway.

 ## User Stories